Trump's Tariffs and Their Consequences

 EVs are especially vulnerable to the tariffs on China since a high percent of EV car batteries are made in China.
 Batteries account for about 40% of production costs.

-Surprisingly, the company that could be hurt the most is Tesla.
 Data from the China Passenger Car Association showed that Tesla’s February sales, which includes exports and domestic sales from the Chinese plant, dropped 49% year-over-year.
 Shipments from Tesla's Chinese plant are the lowest since 2022.
 I doubt if any patriotic Chinese will now buy a Tesla.

 Already, Tesla sales in Europe are going down.
 In January, Tesla's sales in Europe fell 45% - 76% in Germany while overall EV sales were up.
 Another big drop in February.
 The European press has reported a great deal of anger at Trump and Musk and organized protests and business boycotts aimed at Tesla.

-Sales in the U.S are going from spectacular growth to no growth.
-In 2024, EV sales in the U.S were up 7% but sales of Teslas were down 1%.
-Sales would have been even lower if not for a surge in sales after Trump’s election, and reduced prices.
-Profits are down over 50%.
 Things might get worse because the political backlash aimed at Musk might reduce American sales and profits more; someone in marketing must know that a large part of Tesla’s target market are liberal, higher-income, and environmentally aware.
 And I doubt if there will be many new Teslas in federal government parking lots or family farms or in the driveways of veterans.

 Elon Musk is proud that all Teslas sold in America are assembled in America.
 But 40% of its car batteries are from China.
 The company also buys parts from Mexico and Canada.
 Tesla's growing battery business is in storage batteries.

+There could be retaliation against American companies in China and elsewhere.
+In the extreme, the Chinese government could seriously weaken Tesla sales in China and exports to other countries.
 Currently, the Chinese government considers Musk a "friend" and a possible pro-Chinese voice in the administration.
 But as tariffs climb and rounds of "reciprocal" tariffs kick in, the China government might reconsider.

 Although sales are falling in the U.S, what will keep Tesla afloat is that the U.S. government effectively bans imported Chinese EVs.
 And tariffs on American EVs produced in Mexico should also help, although they are much less of a competitive threat than Chinese EVs would be.